thamirisbrandao/b3_imposto_renda/README.md

 - Data Source: https://www.investidor.b3.com.br/
 -              Follow this steps: Extrato --> Movimentação --> Filtrar: Download all investments per year in an excel planilha
 -              Features from B3: Entrada/Saída Data Movimentação Produto Instituição Quantidade Preço unitário Valor da Operação
-- Data Location: Put all data in raw_data (directory: /home/thamirisbrandao/code/thamirisbrandao/b3_imposto_renda/raw_data), it is a private information
+- Data Location: Put all data in raw_data (directory: /home/thamirisbrandao/code/thamirisbrandao/b3_imposto_renda/raw_data), it is a private information.
+Is important put just excel spreadsheed to do analysis.
 - Type of analysis: Using python to create an excel spreasheet

 # Startup the project